appscode/blog/content/post/use-ingress-with-mysql/index.md

 ```

-> We have successfully access and use the MySQL database.
+> We have successfully access and use the MySQL database from developer side.
 More information about Run & Manage Production-Grade MySQL Database on Kubernetes can be found [HERE](https://kubedb.com/kubernetes/databases/run-and-manage-mysql-on-kubernetes/)

 We have made an in depth tutorial on Managing Semi-synchronous MySQL Cluster Using KubeDB in Kubernetes.
 You can have a look into the video below: